 Displaced is an innovative documentary theatre experience that gives us a new and powerful way to connect with the phenomenon of homelessness and the extraordinary value of those who see us, even though we have forgotten that they exist.

-Exploring the myth of “Us” and “Them”, through live music and character impersonations by an actress described by Bruce Weber of the New York Times as "capable of astonishing transformations", Displaced brings the world's “untouchables” to the stage to sing their stories, and be heard.
-Eliza Jane Schneider, the award-winning actress best known for voicing all of the female characters on Comedy Central's South Park, spent the first two decades of her career traveling the world as a street musician and dialect researcher.
+Exploring the myth of “Us” and “Them”, through live music and character impersonations by an actress described by Bruce Weber of the New York Times as “capable of astonishing transformations”, Displaced brings the world's “untouchables” to the stage to sing their stories, and be heard.
+Eliza Jane Schneider, an actress best known for voicing all of the female characters on Comedy Central's South Park, spent the first two decades of her career traveling the world as a street musician and dialect researcher.
 After her first play, FREEDOM OF SPEECH, won the “Best Solo Show” Award at the NYCInternational Fringe Festival in 2003, her role evolved into that of a grass-roots journalist, one who shared space with, broke bread with and, ultimately, tape-recorded the unique and powerful stories of abandoned, mistreated and, often, triumphant human beings living in the streets of our planet's wealthiest and poorest cities.
 Her resulting treatise, DISPLACED, is an amalgam of folk songs, fiddle music, personal narrative, and documentary theater.

 Bruce A. Hostetler is the Artistic Director of CompassWorks, a Portland theatre company focused on illuminating untold stories through work based on interviews.
 He holds an MFA in Directing from the Carnegie Mellon School of Drama, and directs throughout North America.